Tampa Bay Buccaneers coaches were grilled about a dubious defensive play call late in Sunday's loss to the Rams in the NFL Divisional Playoffs.

 Those watching the game were bewildered at why Kupp was seemingly allowed to roam free downfield in such a crucial moment, when the Rams were clearly trying to get into position for a field-goal attempt.

-After the game, Bucs head coach Bruce Arians confirmed that a "Cover 0" defense had been called, meaning the defensive backs were in man coverage with no help over the top from a deep safety.
+After the game, Bucs head coach Bruce Arians and defensive coordinator confirmed that a "Cover 0" defense had been called, meaning the defensive backs were in man coverage with no help over the top from a deep safety.

 But according to Arians, the play didn't unfold the way it was drawn up.